 1. They’re passionate about their job

 If someone is passionate about their job, they’re much more likely to do it well – and this goes double for a carer.
-Care work can be a demanding job and often requires the carer to think on their feet and it’s important that a carer is driven in their work.
+Private care work can be a demanding job and often requires the carer to think on their feet and it’s important that a carer is driven in their work.
 You should be able to tell that your carer is passionate about their job just by talking to them.

 From helping their clients with daily personal care, to accompanying them to doctor’s appointments, empowering a client to live their life as independently and as fully as possible should be rewarding.
 A passionate carer may find satisfaction through the simple act of bringing a smile to their client’s face or through enabling their client to enjoy their elderly life and seeing improvements in their wellbeing and lifestyle.